compu-global-hyper-meganet/gatsby-blog/src/pages/2018-10-04-experimenting-with-mob-programming/index.md

 ## What happened

 We started by deciding on our environment and tools.
-We were writing a web app which is something we we're familiar with but one of our hypothesis was that through group knowledge we could use a tool or technique as long as at least one person knew enough about it to guide others.
+We were writing a web app which is something we we're familiar with but our ethos was that through group knowledge we could use a tool or technique as long as at least one person knew enough about it to guide others.

 We opted for [VS Code](https://code.visualstudio.com/) as an editor which two of our team had never used.

 After deciding on our IDE we chose to use React & Create React App to scaffold the start of our application.
 Two of our number were new to these tools and we intentionally started with those two at the keyboard so they would get experience of setting up the project from scratch.

-What's interesting is that the three more experienced developers naturally started explaining not only how to achieve tasks, but what was happening,
+What's interesting is that the more experienced developers naturally started explaining not only how to achieve tasks, but what was happening,

 > "now it's installing the dependencies"

 > "you get a skeleton test setup out of the box"

 ## Hitting a problem